TMJ Therapy – Ann Arbor, MI

 Our supply of technological services doesn’t stop at just the health of your teeth!
 If you constantly find yourself plagued by TMJ pain, such as a stiff, sore jaw and headaches, we can use computerized services such as our TENS machine, K-7 muscle scanning unit, and Tekscan sensors in order to properly diagnose your condition and determine the best course of action.
-Dr. Olsen and his well-trained team will use these technologies to determine a therapy that is specifically designed to give you healing, reduced inflammation, and the best resolution of your symptoms.
+Dr. Olsen and his well-trained team will use these technologies to determine an option for TMJ therapy in Ann Arbor, MI that is specifically designed to give you healing, reduced inflammation, and the best resolution of your symptoms.

 Staying on the cutting-edge of dental care helps us provide relief from TMJ pain and chronic headaches.
 Few people realize that jaw problems can lead to a wide variety of issues in and around the head and neck region.
 Issues with the temporomandibular joint, otherwise known as the TMJ, can cause pain in the head, neck, and shoulders.
 TMJ pain, muscle aches, and headaches can interfere with your ability to move through life comfortably, robbing you of the ability to concentrate and even enjoy your favorite activities.
 However, with our neuromuscular approach to treatment, we can alleviate both TMJ pain and headaches and have you happily getting back to the things you love in no time.